Image of a brain

 The most common type of dementia is Alzheimer’s Disease.
 Several tools have been designed to help caregivers plan.
 Most of these tools aid in planning work by grouping symptoms that typically occur together and assigning these symptoms a stage number.
 People exhibiting symptoms that occur early in the disease are said to be in the “early stages” of disease.
 People exhibiting symptoms that only happen when death is near are said to be in the “late stages” of dementia.

-One of the most popular frameworks to understand how dementia progresses comes from the Alzheimer’s Association (A.A.) and is described here.
-The A.A. website describes three significant stages of dementia for people with Alzheimer’s Disease.
+One of the most popular frameworks to understand how dementia progresses comes from the Alzheimer’s Association (A.A.).
+The A.A. website describes 3 significant stages of dementia for people with Alzheimer’s Disease.
 These stages are not perfect, and some patients may qualify for more than one stage.
 The years listed are approximations only.
 Remember, this is just a potentially helpful resource.
 It can never take the place of a consultation with a doctor.
 Here are the stages as laid out by the A.A. website.

-• Early Stage Alzheimer’s: 1-3 years.
-This person may still live independently but has likely noticed difficulty finding the right word or remembering where they placed an object.
-Someone in the early stage might struggle with duties at work, especially planning or organization tasks.
+- Early Stage Alzheimer’s: 1-3 years.
+This person may still live independently, but has likely noticed difficulty finding the right word or remembering where they placed an object.
+Someone in the early stage might struggle with duties at work, especially planning or organizing.

 With the help of a doctor, we can use these stages to interpret how far our loved one has progressed in their illness.
 This knowledge can help us plan for what comes next.